AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Introduction

-\stitle{Question-Aware Data Preparation.} As many tables in TQA originate from web sources or real-world data, they demand meticulous \emph{data preparation} (or data prep) to produce accurate answers.
-Figure~\ref{fig:error_instance_record} shows an error analysis of an LLM-based approach (using GPT-4) across two TQA tasks: table-based question answering on the WikiTQ dataset~\cite{pasupat2015compositional} and table-based fact verification on the TabFact dataset~\cite{chen2019tabfact}.
-The results show that 84\% and 76\% of the errors arise from insufficiently addressing the data problems at various granularities (table-level, column-level, and cell-level) in relation to the NL questions.
-This highlights the critical role of thorough data prep in ensuring accurate responses for TQA.
+As many tables in TQA originate from web sources or real-world data, they demand meticulous \textbf{data preparation} (or data prep) to produce accurate answers.
+Figure~\ref{fig:error_instance_record} shows an error analysis of an LLM-based approach (using GPT-4) across two TQA tasks: table-based question answering on the WikiTQ dataset~\cite{pasupat2015compositional} and table-based fact verification on the TabFact dataset~\cite{chen2019tabfact} \revise{(More details of the error analysis can be found in our technical report~\cite{technical_report})}. \revise{ The results indicate that 84\% and 76\% of the errors stem from inadequately addressing data prep issues, including \emph{missing semantics}, \emph{inconsistent values}, and \emph{irrelevant columns}, as illustrated as follows. }

-Figure~\ref{fig:issue_instances} shows several typical data problems critical to the quality of TQA, which in turn motivate the need of {\it question}-{\it aware data preparation}.